spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 Things have moved on with EKS since I originally wrote this.
 Some updates:
 * Add `aws-auth` configmap to the cluster if its not there.
 Now nodes register automatically!
 * Updated default instance type to `m5.large`.
+* Changed the node setups to use Node Groups (even though the existing setup works, it would be nice to see the nodes in the nodegroups tab in the EKS aws console).

 Adding users via the `aws-auth` configmap is described in official EKS docs [here](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

-To do:
-* Change the node setups to use Node Groups (even though the existing setup works, it would be nice to see the nodes in the nodegroups tab in the EKS aws console).